cloudnative-pg/cloudnative-pg/docs/src/backup.md

 as they can simply rely on the WAL archive to synchronize across long distances, extending disaster recovery goals across different regions.

-Finally, if configured, CloudNativePG provides out-of-the-box an RPO <= 5 minutes for disaster recovery, even across regions.
+When you [configure a WAL archive](wal_archiving.md), CloudNativePG provides out-of-the-box an RPO <= 5 minutes for disaster recovery, even across regions.

+!!!
+Important
-Our recommendation is to always setup the WAL archive, unless you are happy to miss all of the above capabilities (e.g. development purposes).
+    Our recommendation is to always setup the WAL archive in production.
+    There are known use cases - normally involving staging and development environments - where none of the above benefits are needed and the WAL archive is not necessary.
+RPO in this case can be any value, such as 24 hours (daily backups) or infinite (no backup at all).

 ## Cold and Hot backups

 Hot backups have already been defined in the previous section.
-They require the presence of a WAL archive.
+They require the presence of a WAL archive and they are the norm in any modern database management system.

-**Cold backups**, also known as offline backups, are a physical base backup taken when the PostgreSQL instance (standby or primary) is shut down.
+**Cold backups**, also known as offline backups, are instead physical base backups taken when the PostgreSQL instance (standby or primary) is shut down.
 They are consistent per definition and they represent a snapshot of the database at the time it was shut down.

-As a result, they do not require the WAL archive to be restarted, but they can take advantage of it if available (with all the benefits for the recovery explained in the previous section).
+As a result, they do not require the WAL archive to be restarted, but they can certainly take advantage of it when available (with all the benefits for the recovery explained in the previous section).

-In those situations with higher RPOs (for example, 1 hour or 24 hours), and shorter retention periods, cold backups represent a viable option to be considered for your disaster recovery plans.
+In those situations with a higher RPO (for example, 1 hour or 24 hours), and shorter retention periods, cold backups represent a viable option to be considered for your disaster recovery plans.